 - Use the Vienna Finger cookie for the headstone.
 Lace with tiny candy bones and skulls.
 (I found these at Dollar Tree).

-Witches Fingers and Toes
+7. Witch's Fingers and Toes

-- For the fingers, I sliced the halves of bread sticks vertically to make them thinner.
+- For the fingers, I sliced the halves of breadsticks vertically to make them thinner.
 The fingernails are almonds tinted red.

 These breadstick fingers and toes make great dippers for the really creepy salsa!